The Marsden Building Society Equity Release 4.85% Fixed For Life

 Arrangement Fee

 When taking out a Later Life Mortgage from the Marsden Group, customers may be asked to pay an arrangement fee.
-This is typically calculated as a certain percentage of the loan amount and may incur additional fees if applicable.

 The exact cost of this fee depends on factors such as property value and lending criteria.